-As marketers, we spend hours of our time each day working on lead generation strategies that engage and convert users.
-However, most of the attention goes towards attracting and informing these users.
-We frequently forget about the importance of optimizing and tweaking our contact forms for maximum conversions.
-In this article, we will look at 10 research based tips and best practices that you can use to improve your contact form conversion rate.
+A lot of times we forget about the importance of optimizing and tweaking our contact forms for maximum conversions.
+So in this article, we will look at some great research-based tips and form conversion best practices that you can use to improve your contact web form completion rate.

 Contact Form Conversion Best Practices

-If you want to effectively leverage your contact forms for maximum conversions, then you need to focus on the right techniques.
-Here are 10 research based tips to get you started:
+If you want to effectively use your contact forms for maximum conversions, then you need to focus on the right techniques.
+Here are some research based tips to get you started:

 1. Use the Right Layout

-- The size of your input fields should match the expected length of the answers.
-In other words, most people have eight or fewer letters in their first name.
+- According to an old eye tracking study supported by Google, it helps if the size of your input fields matches the expected length of the answers.
+In other words, most people have 8 or fewer letters in their first name.
 Don’t make your name input field 20 characters long.

-All of these intricacies matter.
+All of these details matter.
 They help establish a sense of comfort with the audience and avoid unnecessary confusion.

 2. Position the Form Properly